omidsaraf/Azure-Synapse-Analytics-Project/04- Bronze/Description.md

 - Using Serverless SQL Pool
 - Create External Tables for Single files with CSV Format
 - Create Views for JSON Files and Partitioned Files
+- External Tables are created on top of Underlying data siting in datalake